sdague/mychevy/README.rst

 * It launches a whole web browser to get a single python object

   It's cool that it all works, but it's a lot of moving parts.

+* I have no idea what will happen if there is more than one car on the OnStar network for your user.

 As such, this software will always be classified Alpha on Pypi.
 It can and will break.
 For that I'm sorry.
 But it's the best I've got.